HL7/fhir-specialty-rx/input/pages/error-handling.md

 ### Failure or non-execution of an individual search within a Query

-If a data source system...
+If a Data Source system...

 - is unable to execute an individual search included in a Query message